Leading Your Institution, Your Colleagues, and Yourself Through Stressful Times

 Johns Hopkins University Bloomberg School of Public Health

-This activity is jointly provided by Global Education Group and Inteleos in collaboration with the Inteleos family of certification alliances including American Diagnostic Medical Sonography®(ARDMS®), Alliance for Physician Certification & Advancement™ (APCA™) and the Point-of-Care Ultrasound Certification Academy (PCA)™.
-Review instructions, requirements and disclosure information to successfully claim your 1.0 AMA PRA Category 1 Credit™.
+This activity is provided by Inteleos in collaboration with the Inteleos family of certification alliances including American Diagnostic Medical Sonography®(ARDMS®), Alliance for Physician Certification & Advancement™ (APCA™) and the Point-of-Care Ultrasound Certification Academy (PCA)™.

 In the webinar “Leading Your Institution, Your Colleagues and Yourself Through Stressful Times,” Dr. Albert Wu of Johns Hopkins Medicine describes the harmful impact of COVID-19 on the psychological well-being of healthcare workers, including short-term feelings of fear, anxiety and frustration to long-term risks of burnout and Post Traumatic Stress Disorder (PTSD).
 These stresses on our healthcare providers can lead to detrimental patient care, emphasizing the important need for institutions to provide an integrated continuum of staff support programs.
 For example, at Johns Hopkins Medicine, Dr. Wu mentions several support programs that exist including the Office of Well Being, Healthy at Hopkins, and RISE (Resilience in Stressful Events).